Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: Acknowledgements

 \section{Acknowledgements}

-F.\ H.\ would like to thank his former host institution University of Bonn where this research was initiated.
-L.\ B.\ gratefully acknowledges support of his former host institution Technische Universität München.
-This work was partially supported by DFG - Projektnummer 211504053 - SFB 1060.
+The authors are grateful to the anonymous referees for several comments which have helped to improve the presentation of the paper.
+F.~H.\ would like to thank his former host institution University of Bonn where this research was initiated.
+L.~B.\ gratefully acknowledges support of his former host institution Technische Universit\"at München.
+This work was partially supported by DFG-Projektnummer~211504053---SFB 1060.

 Received xxxx 20xx; revised xxxx 20xx; early access xxxx 20xx.